italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **state**
     - Unique identifier of the Authorization Request.
   * - **iss**
     - The entity that issued the JWT.
-It will be populated with the Relying Party URI
+It will be populated with the Relying Party URI.
   * - **iat**
-    - The NumericDate representing the time at which the JWT was issued
+    - The NumericDate representing the time at which the JWT was issued.
   * - **exp**
     - The NumericDate representing the expiration time on or after which the JWT MUST NOT be accepted for processing.